WASdev/tool.accelerate.core/README.md

 * `download.html` represents Step 2 of the app accelerator UI
 * `footer.html` provides the footer for the web pages

 The `js` directory contains the javascript that controls the Angular tags in the html.
-The javascript files are splot into controllers, directives and services.
+The javascript files are split into controllers, directives and services.

-The `appCtrl.js` controller provides the core functionality that controls which parts of the html is shown at any one time.
+* `appCtrl.js` controller provides the core functionality that controls which parts of the html is shown at any one time.

-The `appacc.js` service handles calls to the app accelerator backend and stores the users selections as they move through the page.
+* `appacc.js` service handles calls to the app accelerator backend and stores the users selections as they move through the page.

-The `ga.js` service passes information to Google Analytics for processing.
+* `ga.js` service passes information to Google Analytics for processing.

-The `techoptions.js` directive enables a specific technology to provide additional options.
+* `techoptions.js` directive enables a specific technology to provide additional options.
 Thw Swagger technology type is one example of this.

-the `/webapp/options` directory contains additional html and js files for technologies that require additional options.
+The `/webapp/options` directory contains additional html and js files for technologies that require additional options.
 For example `options/swagger` provides html and javascript for the buttons to allow a user to upload a swagger.yaml file.

 ### Application Generation